apache/openwhisk-vscode-extension/README.md

     code ./openwhisk-vscode-extension # Open openwhisk-vscode-extension in VS Code
     ```

-2. In terminal execute command `npm install` to install extension dependencies
+2. In your terminal, execute the command `npm install` to install extension dependencies
-3. In terminal execute command `npm run webpack-dev` to start up the extension builder in watch mode (allows for making changes to files and rebuilding automatically)
+3. In your terminal, execute the command `npm run webpack-dev` to start up the extension builder in watch mode (allows for making changes to files and rebuilding automatically)
 4. Open up the `src/extension.ts` file for editing
 5. In the `src/extension.ts` file press `F5` button to start debugger and select `VS Code Extension Development` if a modal appears at the top of the VS Code window
 6. Interact with the `DEBUG CONSOLE` for real time debugging of the extension and learn more about debugging [here](https://github.com/apache/openwhisk-vscode-extension/blob/master/vsc-extension-quickstart.md)